Huegoxaga/notes/javascript/react.md

 ## React Router

 - It works with URL links and redirection for single-page apps made by React.
+- Typying new addresses and pressing enter key will reload the entire app, this is different from the SPA's way of routing pages.
 - In the app folder, run `npm install react-router-dom` to install the module.

 ```js